pedromgsantos/spark-sentiment-citation-analytics/README.md

 This repository is organized as a notebook-driven workflow backed by reusable utilities in `src/` and a containerized streaming stack in `infra/`.

+This repository reflects a cleaned version of the project, with improved organization and documentation for clarity and reproducibility.

 ---

 ## Project Authors